 Jeremy felt a tug toward long-term mission service while working in Cameroon.
 He was involved in an 18-month mission assignment distributing donated computers and helping Cameroonian schools start or upgrade computer labs.

 “I heard God calling me to serve as a hospital chaplain and to help train chaplains in countries where seminaries do not generally offer such courses,” Jeremy says.
-“Seminary, chaplain training, and hospital experience have helped confirm my call to not only serve patients in hospitals, but to help train ministers,” he says.
+“Seminary, chaplain training, and hospital experience have helped confirm my call to not only serve patients in hospitals, but also to help train ministers.”

-Luta will bring her gifts for facilitating positive change in communities and her public health expertise.
-Initially, Jeremy will focus on assisting Luta in this role and caring for their young son, Jathniel.
-Eventually, he anticipates helping African partner churches train ministers in pastoral care.
+Luta brings her gifts for facilitating positive change in communities and her public health expertise.
+Jeremy currently is focusing on assisting Luta in this role and caring for their young son, Jathniel.
+Eventually he anticipates helping African partner churches train ministers in pastoral care.

-Luta’s parents are Doug and Ruth Welch, who served in the Democratic Republic of the Congo and Malawi.
-Jeremy’s parents, James and Marla Garbat, worked in Cameroon under appointment by the North American Baptist Conference.
+Luta’s parents are Doug and Ruth Welch, who served as Presbyterian mission co-workers in the Democratic Republic of the Congo and Malawi.
+Jeremy’s parents, James and Marla Garbat, served in Cameroon under appointment by the North American Baptist Conference.

 Jeremy worked as a staff chaplain at the University of Kentucky’s Albert B. Chandler Hospital.
 He has completed clinical pastoral education residencies at Norton Healthcare System and Baptist Healthcare System, both based in Louisville.
 He earned an undergraduate degree from Whitworth College with a double major in mathematics and computer science.
 He holds a Master of Divinity degree and a Master of Arts degree in pastoral counseling from Asbury Theological Seminary in Wilmore, Kentucky.